jasonhancock/autosignr/README.md

 ---
 # autocleanr

 Monitor the PuppetDB for inactive nodes (report_timestamp < X hours) then use the cloud provider's API to verify the certname no longer exists.
-Then runs custome commands to deactivate and clean the cert name.
+Then runs custom commands to deactivate and clean the cert name.

 ### Run as a CronJob
 Example